Marketing and Selling

 Your company should deliver a particular customer value proposition to a definable market in order to exist.
 The delivery of the customer value proposition relies on a business design, which uses key business processes to harness the distinctive capabilities, competences and resources of your firm to deliver superior value to relevant markets.
 Customer value propositions and business designs compete and collaborate for customers, resources, infrastructures and skills on strategic landscapes.4...
 More

-Modern System Approach: Synergistic Marketing and Selling
+System Approach To Marketing and Selling

 Source: "Agenda", Michael Hammer